This beautiful Vinings home, priced at 979,000, is ideal for families, and has exceptional curb appeal.

 My fabulous client and her creative designer, Kendle Campbell, did everything possible to prepare this beautiful home to be photo shoot ready.
 Their work paid off.
 With plenty of showings as soon as the home was listed, an attractive offer was received within 48 hours of listing.
 Pictures draw buyers into your home but updates in important areas such as kitchens and baths appeal to buyers who want move-in ready.

-Dining room was another room where plantation shutters were the only window treatment which created a modern, bright feel.
+The dining room was another room where plantation shutters were the only window treatment which created a modern, bright feel.
 Walls were painted a creamy color and decoration was kept to a minimum.

 Walls and linens in the master bedroom were neutralized and windows are free of dated window treatments.
 Depersonalization allowed potential buyers to see the rooms without distraction.